Veritas (Agnes album): Composition and influence

-In an early review by Scandipop.co.uk, they commented on the song "Into The Sun" and stated that it "straight away stood out as one of our big favourites on ‘Veritas’.
-It’s got a chorus that hits you like a truck, and a production that shines through particularly in the verses, which makes you pick yourself up off the floor again."
-They also homage the fact that Patrik Berger, the writer behind Robyn's monster hit Dancing on My Own, now has taken an interest for Agnes on this album.
-The british music blog "Theprophetblog" stated that they had underestimated Agnes as some generic pop singer who belong in gay nightclubs and that she deserves more recognition and homage the single "One Last Time". " The producer Quant serves up a cunning surprise on the song’s bridge, fooling you for a split second into thinking a dubstep breakdown is about to take place, right before dropping a thundering drum line that leads into Agnes screaming, her voice distorted and twisted until she sounds like an android dying of a broken heart.."
+In an early review by Scandipop, they commented on the song "Into the Sun" and stated that it "straight away stood out as one of our big favourites on 'Veritas'.
+It's got a chorus that hits you like a truck, and a production that shines through particularly in the verses, which makes you pick yourself up off the floor again."
+They also homage the fact that Patrik Berger, the writer behind Robyn's monster hit "Dancing on My Own", now has taken an interest for Agnes on this album.
+The british music blog The Prophet Blog stated that they had underestimated Agnes as some generic pop singer who belong in gay nightclubs and that she deserves more recognition and homage the single "One Last Time".
+"The producer Quant serves up a cunning surprise on the song]s bridge, fooling you for a split second into thinking a dubstep breakdown is about to take place, right before dropping a thundering drum line that leads into Agnes screaming, her voice distorted and twisted until she sounds like an android dying of a broken heart."
 Scandipop later refer to the songs on the album to be "A militant electrodisco production".